mahynski/chemometric-carpentry/README.md

 What we hope to achieve:
 1. Give you a new set of tools to help you do your job better
-2. Create a coherent and more consistent approach to analysis across NIST
+2. Create a coherent and more consistent approach to chemometric analysis across NIST
 3. Improve reproducibility and transparency

 ## Outline